DWM-RO: Decentralized World Models with Reasoning Offloading for SWIPT-enabled Satellite-Terrestrial HetNets: Numerical Results

+Importantly, this increased coordination incurs negligible overhead at the FBS.
+The refinement mechanism introduces zero trainable parameters and requires only $\mathcal{O}(|\mathcal{O}(t)| \cdot d_z)$ floating-point operations.
+Even when all $K = 10$ agents offload simultaneously, this computation amounts to only $10 \times 32 = 320$ operations, completing in microseconds on any edge processor.
+The communication payload is equally lightweight.
+Each offloading event transmits only $\mathbf{z}_k(t) \in \mathbb{R}^{32}$ (128 bytes) on the uplink and receives $\tilde{\mathbf{z}}_k(t)$ on the downlink, yielding a round-trip of 256 bytes per agent.
+For $K = 10$, the worst-case aggregate payload is 2,560 bytes per time step, well within typical femtocell backhaul capacity.
+In contrast, standard MARL methods such as MAPPO, despite centralized training, struggle to generalize to the exponentially more complex interference patterns in dense scenarios, leading to a breakdown in reliability.

-Finally, Fig.~\ref{fig:scalability}(b) shows that the average harvested power also decreases for all intelligent methods as $K$ increases.
-This is an expected and logical outcome, as agents learn more conservative power control policies to mitigate the severe interference, thus reducing the total RF energy available in the environment.
+Finally, Fig.~\ref{fig:scalability}(c) shows that the average harvested power also decreases for all intelligent methods as $K$ increases.
+This is an expected outcome, as agents learn more conservative power control policies to mitigate the severe interference, thus reducing the total RF energy available in the environment.
 Even under these conditions, DWM-PPO demonstrates a much more efficient resource allocation strategy.
-At $K=10$, DWM-PPO maintains a high average harvested power of nearly $0.02~{\rm mW}$.
-In contrast, MAPPO's harvested power drops much more sharply to only $0.0069~{\rm mW}$ under the same dense conditions.
-Moreover, as shown in Fig.~\ref{fig:scalability}(c), the DWM-PPO's superior ability to manage interference through adaptive coordination means its agents are not forced to reduce their transmit power as drastically as the MAPPO agents.
+At $K=10$, DWM-PPO maintains a high average harvested power of nearly $0.02~{\rm mW}$, whereas MAPPO's harvested power drops much more sharply to only $0.0069~{\rm mW}$.
+Moreover, DWM-PPO's superior ability to manage interference through adaptive coordination means its agents are not forced to reduce their transmit power as drastically as the MAPPO agents. }